AusterweilLab/intentionality_random_perception/README.md

 Contributions to the experiment are welcome.
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
-Victoria W - Initial work - vicccwen
+Victoria Wen - Initial work - vicccwen

 ## Acknowledgments
 jsPsych library for providing an excellent framework for web-based psychological experiments.